maths/moodle-qtype_stack/doc/en/CAS/Numbers.md

     stackintfmt:"~d";
     stackfltfmt:"~a";

-These two variables control the output format of integers (`integerp`) and floats (`floatnump`) respectively.
+These two variables control the output format of integers (identified by the predicate `integerp`) and floats (identified by the predicate `floatnump`) respectively.
 These variables persist, so you need to define their values each time you expect them to change.

 These variables must be assigned a string following Maxima's `printf` format.